luyadev/luya/docs/guide/app-menu.md

 The {{\luya\cms\Menu}} component allows you to collect data to build the websites navigations.
 The menu component is part of the `cms` module.

 You can access the {{\luya\cms\Menu}} component trough `Yii::$app->menu`.
-This component will help you to create menus, find childs, get items of containers, etc. The menu component will automatically added to the componsten when you register the cms (menu component is part of the cms module).
+This component will help you to create menus, find childs, get items of containers, etc. The menu component will automatically registered as component when you the CMS Module to your config (menu component is part of the cms module).

 When you request a menu item you will always get a {{\luya\cms\menu\Item}} object which provides a lot of getter methods.